 Show your kids what happens behind the scenes to create the lifeblood of exhausted parents everywhere by taking them on a tour of Intelligentsia Coffee.
 Visitors will learn every aspect of coffee making with live demonstrations of the roasting process and discussions of everything involved between the farmer growing the beans and the coffee being savored in the mug.
 Enjoy all the freshly brewed coffee you can drink while on the tour and leave with the shakes and a free 12 oz. bag of freshly roasted coffee.
 Tour admission is $30 for adults and free for children under the age of 13.
 Tour availability is limited and reservations are highly recommended.

 1850 W. Fulton St., Chicago (312-521-7976 or intelligentsiacoffee.com)

 This local gem is a wholesale supplier of more than 300 gourmet confections sold throughout the country, their signature confection being the Milk Chocolate Pecan Myrtle.
 Tours of their facility are offered for groups of 10 or more, but sometimes you can join an existing tour if you’re short a few people.
 Kids will get a kick out of the 2,500-pound chocolate Statue of Liberty and 500-pound Santa sculptures that greet visitors.
 The tour starts with a video explaining how chocolate is made and moves on to the kitchen viewing area, were depending on the production schedule, you’ll see anything from caramel being cooked in copper pots to cream and butter filling churning in huge mixers.
 Watch as staff hand paints colored chocolate into the molds prior to filling, resulting in what looks like miniature pieces of art.

-Tours cost $2 per person and are available Monday-Saturday.
+Tours cost $2 per person and are available Monday-Friday.
 Reservations are required and live production is not guaranteed.
 Stick around after the tour to shop for treats in their factory store.